Chanyuan Treaty: After the treaty

-This treaty became the basis for relations between the Song and other Chinese states including the Western Xia and the Jin dynasty.
-Xi Xia incursions in the northwest (at the urging of the Liao) forced the Song to raise their payments to 300,000 bolts of silk and 200,000 ounces of silver.
+This treaty became the basis for relations between Song and other Chinese states including the Western Xia dynasty and the Jin dynasty.

-Along the way there were incidents that jeopardized the peace between the Liao and Song.
-Basically, in 1042 the Khitans threatened to launch a military expedition against the Northern Hedong circuit in order to get the Song to increase their annual tributes to the Khitans.
-Then in 1076 the Song ceded the Liao a few parcels of land along the Hedong border.
-This inevitably created a predicament because the original guidelines of the treaty made sure that the Song did not cede any territory to the Liao.
+Along the way, there were incidents that jeopardized the peace between Liao and Song.
+In 1042, Liao threatened to invade the Hedong Circuit in order to get Song to increase their annual tribute.
+Incursions by Western Xia in the northwest (at the urging of Liao) finally forced Song to raise their annual tribute to 300,000 bolts of silk and 200,000 taels of silver.
+Then in 1076, Song ceded a few parcels of land along the Hedong border to Liao.
+This inevitably created a predicament because the original guidelines of the treaty made sure that Song would not cede any territory to Liao.

-The accounts of the treaty in the Liao records and the Song records does not tally with each faction.
-The altering of some details shows a great deal of political boundary maintenance and an attempt at keeping dignity bias, which is prevalent in the Song dynasty faction.
-After the treaty was signed, the nature of the relationship between these two states changed from one of purely political rivalry to a supposed fraternal relationship.
-For the first time in Chinese history there were two Sons of Heaven, recognized by each other.
+The accounts of the treaty in the historical records of each dynasty are inconsistent.
+The altering of some details shows a great deal of political boundary maintenance and an attempt at retaining dignity, which is prevalent in the Song records.
+After the treaty was signed, the nature of the relationship between these two empires changed from one of pure rivalry to a supposed fraternal relationship.
+For the first time in Chinese history there were two Sons of Heaven, recognized as such by each side.